bloomingtondata/law/README.md

 ### other desiderata

 - number of students in each graduating class (from the school's page), to see what % of alumni we've found
-- https://www.youtube.com/watch?v=gjx3JwR1F4s&t=57s "In 2008, the job market for lawyers contracted" ![wolf][number of lawyers growing year-on-year 2000-2009. source unknown]
+- https://www.youtube.com/watch?v=gjx3JwR1F4s&t=57s "In 2008, the job market for lawyers contracted" ![number of lawyers growing year-on-year 2000-2009. source unknown][wolf]